s-leonard/CodeSpace/README.md

 # Demo CodeSpace

-# Check all is installed
+# Check all is installed - hello

 Open Terminal and run each command